Discover our communities

-Many older Australians are planning on downsizing their family home as part of their financial and retirement goals.
+Many older Australians are planning on downsizing their family home as part of achieving their financial and retirement goals.
 However, there are also new and improved ways to benefit from the sale of your property from the Australian government, such as investing the proceeds into their super.

 From January 2023, if you’re 55 years old or older, you can now make a $300,000 contribution into you super fund from the sale of your primary residence under the Australian Government's downsizer contribution allowance.
-Sparkling news for those just turning 55, as prior to January 2023, the age limit for making a downsizer contribution was 60 years.
+Great news for those just turning 55, as prior to January 2023, the age limit for making a downsizer contribution was 60 years.
 Win!

 Provided that your spouse is also 55 years old or older, then they can also make a separate $300,000 contribution from the sale of your property, allowing a maximum of $600,000 into a suitable superannuation fund.*